 - Outcome measurement

-Garcia, MV, Luckett, T, Johnson, M, Hutchinson, A, Lal, S & Phillips, JL 2019, 'The roles of dispositional coping style and social support in helping people with respiratory disease cope with a breathlessness crisis', Journal of Advanced Nursing.View/Download from: Publisher's site
+Garcia, MV, Luckett, T, Johnson, M, Hutchinson, A, Lal, S & Phillips, JL 2019, 'The roles of dispositional coping style and social support in helping people with respiratory disease cope with a breathlessness crisis.', Journal of advanced nursing, vol. 75, no. 9, pp. 1953-1965.View/Download from: UTS OPUS or Publisher's site

 Sopina, E, Chenoweth, L, Luckett, T, Agar, M, Luscombe, GM, Davidson, PM, Pond, CD, Phillips, J & Goodall, S 2019, 'Health-related quality of life in people with advanced dementia: a comparison of EQ-5D-5L and QUALID instruments.', Quality of Life Research, vol. 28, no. 1, pp. 121-129.View/Download from: UTS OPUS or Publisher's site